archanajjoshi/qachana/README.md

   - `pytest-bdd` because behaviour driven development helps to communicate the requirements throughout departments
   - `pytest`/`python` because it makes life easy
   - `selenium`/`splinter` for UI automation and `request` library for api testing
+  - `playwright` is the new thing and I have now gained experience in this

     **Past Experience:**
     Additionally to the tooling mentioned as my preferred tech: